Sydney defender Michael Talia will be forced to wait a little longer for a chance to resurrect his AFL career.

 Talia avoided conviction on Thursday after pleading guilty to drug possession.

-The 23-year-old, who was handed a 12-month good behaviour bond at Waverley Local Court, has been stood down from all club activities since being caught with cocaine on July 17.
+The 23-year-old, who was handed a 12-month good behaviour bond at Sydney’s Waverley Local Court, has been stood down from all club activities since being caught on July 17 with cocaine.

 “That remains the case, such is the severity of this situation,” Harley said.